GeoEx: Your Ticket Into Cuba

 Travel to Cuba Now & Witness History in the Making

 Our crackerjack Cuba team and impeccable in-country colleagues have sleuthed out the best speakers and most insightful meetings, enabling an open exchange of ideas.
 To gain insight into Cuba's past, present, and future, we dialogue with musicians, historians, artists, entrepreneurs, and diplomats, who cheerfully welcome us, intent on sharing thoughts and feelings about their country and experiences.
 Our great variety of activities—more than other companies offer and unusual private options are designed to provide you with the most meaningful journey.

 Smaller Groups Make For Better Trips

-We keep our Cuba Scheduled Group Trips (6–16 people—or as few as 4 on our Private Trips), so we can enjoy increased access and mobility, and so that each of our travelers gets to be an active participant in our discussions.
+We keep our Cuba Scheduled Group Trips (6–16 people—or as few as 6 on our Private Trips), so we can enjoy increased access and mobility, and so that each of our travelers gets to be an active participant in our discussions.
 It’s unlikely that a group of 25 would be invited into a small workshop for a chat with artists or to an intimate gathering in a private home.
 Hear what guests are saying >